-The capital of United Arab Emirates is a peaceful yet extraordinary city to visit.
+The capital of the United Arab Emirates is a peaceful yet extraordinary city to visit.
 Yes, I’m talking about Abu Dhabi.

 Located off the mainland, this city is full of skyscrapers, large shopping centers and beautiful mosques that are visited by thousands throughout the year.
 And although its counterpart city, Dubai, is often overshadowed by those who visit UAE, Abu Dhabi has just as much to offer for those who like to step off the beaten track.